 Review of the Policy

 The AC shall review regularly and assess the effectiveness of the Policy.
-Any requirement for amendment shall be deliberated by the Committee and any recommendation for revisions shall be highlighted to the Board for approval.
+Any requirement for amendment shall be deliberated by the AC and any recommendation for revisions shall be highlighted to the Board for approval.

 Revision to the Policy